peabody00/clown-college/README.md

 Run `rails db:migrate` to create the tables and database.

 If you want to use some starter data, run `rails db:seed`.
+Please see `seed.rb` file for account passwords.

 Run `rails s` from the prompt to start the local webserver.